Frequentist Consistency of Prior-Data Fitted Networks for Causal Inference: Experiments

-\textbf{Evaluation metric and MP variants.} Our aim is to empirically check whether the $L_2$-convergence condition holds for TabPFN when combined with the MPs, that is, whether the posterior concentrates sufficiently fast.
+\textbf{Evaluation metric and MP variants.} Our aim is to empirically check whether the $L_2$-concentration condition holds for TabPFN when combined with the MPs, that is, whether the posterior concentrates sufficiently fast (in Appendix~\ref{app:experiments-cons}, we additionally check the $L_2$-concentration of the CausalPFN \& TabPFN combination).
 Hence, we evaluate an empirical analogue of the Bayesian second-order remainder $R_2$ from Eq.~\eqref{eq:l2-convergence}, i.e., $\hat{R}_2 = \sqrt{n}\max_{j =1,\dots,B} \norm{\tilde{\pi}_j^{-1} - \pi^{-1}} \cdot \sum_{a\in \{0, 1\}}\max_{j =1,\dots,B} \norm{\tilde{\mu}_{a,j} - \mu_a},$ where $\tilde{\eta}_j$ is the $j$-th posterior draw obtained from a given MP variant.
 We consider several constructions of the MP posteriors: \textbf{\emph{TabPFN-only}} (1 variant) and \textbf{\emph{TabPFN+copula}} (4 variants with different choices of functional posteriors and $\rho$).

 \textbf{Synthetic data results.} We show the results in Fig.~\ref{fig:convergence-check}.
 We find that the second-order remainder $\hat{R}_2$ is decreasing for nearly all the variants of the MP posteriors, as desired.
-Yet, when the dataset size is large (\eg, $n_{\text{train}} > 5000$), $\hat{R}_2$ starts increase again.
-This appears to be a limitation of TabPFN in accurately recovering propensity score posteriors, particularly in regions where the true propensity scores are close to 0 or 1 (see the detailed convergence plots in Appendix~\ref{app:experiments}).
+Yet, when the dataset size is large (\eg, $n_{\text{train}} > 5000$), $\hat{R}_2$ starts to increase again.
+This appears to be a limitation of TabPFN in accurately recovering propensity score posteriors, particularly in regions where the true propensity scores are close to 0 or 1 (see the detailed concentration plots in Appendix~\ref{app:experiments-cons}).
 As a consequence, TabPFN can only approximately satisfy the BvM theorem.
 In the subsequent experiments, we thus use \emph{TabPFN+copula (smooth)} as a default variant of the MP, due to a better performance.